franknmungai/react-hackathon/docs/02-getting-started.md

 Our component is wrapped in `React.StrictMode`, this is optional but gives us useful warnings about any possible issues in our component.

 Notice how we use our component as `<App/>`.
-React components are used like HTML tags, but they must start with an uppercase letter.
+React components are used like HTML tags, and they must start with an uppercase letter.

 Save and check your browser, the App should now look as shown